-In an RCT evaluating the effect of an intervention a table of baseline characteristics is important to indicate whether there are any differences between intervention groups that could affect the face validity of the trial.
-In a pilot trial the number of participants is likely to be smaller and baseline imbalances may therefore be more likely.
-Similar to a definitive trial, imbalance does not suggest bias, and in any case, bias is not an issue in the same way as it is in a definitive trial because an assessment of the effect of an intervention is not the primary concern.
-Nevertheless, baseline data are important to aid interpretation of the results, including a consideration of generalisability, and a table is the best way of doing this.
+In an RCT evaluating the effect of an intervention, a table of baseline characteristics is important to indicate any differences between intervention groups that could affect the face validity of the trial.
+In a pilot trial, the number of participants is likely to be smaller than in the future definitive RCT and baseline imbalances might therefore be more likely.
+Similar to a definitive trial, imbalance does not suggest bias, and in any case bias is not a problem in the same way it is in a definitive trial because an assessment of the effect of an intervention is not the primary concern.
+Nevertheless, baseline data are important to aid interpretation of the results, including a consideration of generalisability, and a table is the best way of presenting this information.